Best Body Composition Exercises – Introduction

 Also, you may not have the mobility to squat down, and if that is the case, the deadlift is a much more accessible total body exercise.

-And even though deadlifts require less flexibility than squats, they still involve all of your major muscle groups, plus more upper body recruitment than squats, so they’ll potentially burn more calories.
+And even though deadlifts require less flexibility than squats, they still involve all of your most significant muscle groups, plus more upper body recruitment than squats, so they’ll potentially burn more calories.

-Because of my limited mobility and a torn meniscus in my left knee, the deadlift became my go-to compound exercise.
+The deadlift became my go-to compound exercise because of my limited mobility and a torn meniscus in my left knee.

-Little did I know that in only 6 months, deadlifting would do more to change my body than decades of dumbbell curls, shoulder presses, and attempts at brisk walking on the treadmill.
+Little did I know that deadlifting would do more to change my body in only six months than decades of dumbbell curls, shoulder presses, and attempts at brisk walking on the treadmill.

 So if you don’t have such good flexibility, don’t give up on body transformation; instead, focus on learning how to deadlift!

-A consistent deadlift exercise program together with sensible dietary habits can help you clobber visceral fat once and for all.
+A consistent deadlift exercise program together with sensible dietary habits can help you incinerate visceral fat once and for all.

 Like squats, there are lots of different types of deadlifts, including: